There’s a reason the holiday season is called the most wonderful time of the year!

 Taking part in Giving Tuesday can mean many different things—from participating in an organized service project to donating to a nonprofit to smiling at a stranger.

 Giving Tuesday was created in 2012 at the 92nd Street Y’s Belfer Center for Innovation and Social Impact in New York City.
 Since then Giving Tuesday has grown into a global movement, inspiring millions of people to get involved in doing good in their communities.

 Giving Tuesday has come a long way since its inception in 2012.
-As awareness for this movement has grown, so has its success.
+As awareness about this movement has grown, so has its success.
 More and more money is donated on this national day of giving each year.
-In fact, despite the challenges presented by the COVID-19 pandemic in 2020, Giving Tuesday reported that participants gave $2.47 billion to causes they care about, a 29% increase from 2019.
+In fact, despite the challenges presented by the COVID-19 pandemic in 2020, Giving Tuesday reported that 35 million American participants gave $2.47 billion to causes they care about, a 29% increase from 2019.
 Giving Tuesday 2021 raised even more for nonprofits, with donors giving 102.52% of the amount given in 2020.

 Any nonprofit or NGO can participate in Giving Tuesday, and there’s no payment or registration needed.
 You can, however, join your local Giving Tuesday movement to localize your efforts.
 And don’t forget to use the hashtag #GivingTuesday to publicize your campaign and let supporters know about your involvement.

 Now that you know what Giving Tuesday is about, it’s time to prepare your Giving Tuesday campaign ideas.
 Read on to learn more!

 15+ Surefire Giving Tuesday Campaign Ideas to Set You Up for Success